brevzin/cpp_proposals/2448_relax_constexpr/relax-constexpr.md

 # Revision History

+Since [@P2448R0], took the wording one step further and additionally made implicitly defined special member functions `constexpr`, and thus dropping the need for constexpr-compatible.

 A draft of the first revision of this paper was discussed in an [EWG telecon](https://wiki.edg.com/bin/view/Wg21telecons2021/EWG-2021-10-13), where the following poll was taken:

 ::: bq